sciencefidelity/experiments/notepad/README.md

 ## To do

-- Use browser cashing/local storage to save notes between sessions.
 - Add basic syntax highlighting/formatting for markdown.
 - Detect browser or system dark/lightmode preferences and adjust accordingly.
 - Switch between serif/sans-serif/manospece font.